Killers intentionally targeted rapper XXXTentacion, report says

-FORT LAUDERDALE, Fla. - Broward Sheriff's Office detectives believe rapper Jahseh "XXXTentacion" Onfroy was the victim of a targeted crime during an ambush, records show according to TMZ.
+DEERFIELD BEACH, Fla. - Although an arrest has been made in the fatal shooting of South Florida rapper XXXTentacion, the search for his killers continues.

-Deputies reportedly have surveillance video of the 20-year-old rapper inside the RIVA Motorsports dealership in Deerfield Beach, while the suspected gunmen walked inside, left the store and waited for him to walk out.
+Broward Sheriff's Office detectives believe the 20-year-old rapper, who was born and raised in Plantation, was the victim of a targeted crime during a planned ambush, records show, according to TMZ.

 More XXXTentacion Headlines